mapbox/protozero/README.md

 * Read the [upgrading instructions](UPGRADING.md) if you are upgrading from an older version of Protozero.

-Call `make doc` to build the Doxygen-based reference documentation.
-(You'll need [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed.)
+The build process will also build the Doxygen-based reference documentation if you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed.
 Then open `doc/html/index.html` in your browser to read it.

-## Installation

-Call `make install` to install include files in `/usr/include/protozero`.
-Call `make install DESTDIR=/usr/local` or similar to change install directory.

 ## Endianness